EmmmaTech/Downloader-NX/README.md

 make # optionally, add -j$(nproc) (won't work on Windows)
 ```

-Extract the output-v(VERSION HERE).zip file contained in the out folder to your SD Card.
+Copy the Downloader.nro file to `/switch/Downloader` in the SD Card.
 Enjoy!

 ## For Mac/Linux (PC)